gpsctl - control the modes of a GNSS receiver

 List a table showing which option switches can be applied to which device types, and exit.

-Put GPS into NMEA mode.
+Put the GNSS receiver into NMEA mode.

-Use this option with caution.
+Use the -s option with caution.
 On USB and Bluetooth GPSes it is also possible for serial mode setting to fail either because the serial adaptor chip does not support non-8N1 modes or because the device firmware does not properly synchronize the serial adaptor chip with the UART on the GPS chipset when the speed changes.
 These failures can hang your device, possibly requiring a GPS power cycle or (in extreme cases) physically disconnecting the NVRAM backup battery.